 Stretching Improves Your Posture

-In some cases, people are born with genetic conditions that affect the shape of the spine and hips.
-This can influence posture from birth.
-Such conditions can be managed to reduce the harmful effects they can have on posture over time.
+In some cases, people are born with genetic conditions that affect the shape of the spine and hips, which can influence posture from birth.
+Such conditions can be managed with appropriate stretching to reduce their negative effects on posture over time.

 It’s Good for Your Heart!

-The researchers employed ultrasound and various techniques to measure blood flow, artery stiffness, and blood pressure before and after the stretching regimens.
+Researchers used ultrasound and various techniques to measure blood flow, artery stiffness, and blood pressure before and after the stretching regimens.
 Both stretching groups exhibited improved vascular function throughout the body, even in arteries not directly targeted by the exercises.

 These findings, published in the Journal of Physiology, highlight that while stretching can benefit individuals who are injured or unable to engage in more vigorous physical activities, the effects on vascular health are not sustained over time.